AckerlyXu/heima/articles/redis-cache/cache-how-to-monitor.md

 The **Pricing tier** displays the cache pricing tier, and can be used to [scale](cache-how-to-scale.md) the cache to a different pricing tier.

 ## View metrics with Azure monitor
-To view Redis metrics and create custom charts using Azure Monitor, click **Metrics** from the **Resource menu**, and customize your chart using the desired metrics, reporting interval, chart type, and more.
+To view Redis metrics and create custom charts using Azure Monitor, click **Redis metrics** from the **Settings**, and customize your chart using the desired metrics, reporting interval, chart type, and more.

 ![Redis metrics](./media/cache-how-to-monitor/redis-cache-monitor.png)